Paperless train travel in Italy

 Paperless tickets can be presented on a smartphone or other mobile device, or printed out if you prefer - just make sure the code is legible.

 IN THIS ARTICLE

 Choosing your delivery method

-There are only a few trains which don't offer paperless tickets in Italy, e.g. some regional trains or international services.
-For these, you may be offered print-at-home tickets.
+A few trains in Italy don't yet offer paperless tickets e.g. regional trains and some international services.
+For these, you will be offered print-at-home tickets.

 The conductor cannot access your reservation without the code, for example searching by your name or Loco2 order reference, so you must have the reference before your board the train.
 Travellers without a valid reference may be liable to pay a fine or purchase new tickets.

 We have had a few isolated incidences where Swiss ticket agents have not recognized paperless Trenitalia references at the station.
 Please note that you do not need to show this reference to Swiss staff at the station nor do you need to collect anything at the station.
 Trenitalia staff will check your ticket on your international train.